linearregression/collaboratool/index.md

    computational needs, class vs. research use, etc.).
 This might represent either a sequence or a tree of possible VMs.

+### Why is the URL "Collaboratool?"

+"Collaboratool" was conceived as a project for building, integrating, and deploying tools that support portable, reproducible data science.
+The project has since been rebranded as BCE, but we haven't updated the URL.

 ### Who are we?

-Collaboratool is a project that started in the [D-Lab](http://dlab.berkeley.edu), with collaboration from [Computer Science (EECS)](http://www.eecs.berkeley.edu), the [Statistical Computing Facility (SCF)](http://statistics.berkeley.edu/computing), [Berkeley Research Computing
+BCE is a project that started in the [D-Lab](http://dlab.berkeley.edu), with collaboration from [Computer Science (EECS)](http://www.eecs.berkeley.edu), the [Statistical Computing Facility (SCF)](http://statistics.berkeley.edu/computing), [Berkeley Research Computing